Feminist psychology: Career counseling

 Occupational choice is a main theme in feminist counseling.
-Women are more likely to earn less than men, and are overrepresented in lower-status occupations.
+Women are more likely to earn less than men and are overrepresented in lower-status occupations.
 Several factors influence this career trajectory, including gender-role stereotyping of which jobs are appropriate for men and women.
-Women are often pointed towards nurturing jobs, while leadership jobs are reserved for men.
+Women are often pointed toward nurturing roles, while leadership positions are reserved for men.

 Institutionalized sexism in the educational system often encourages girls to study traditionally feminine subjects while discouraging them from studying math and science.
-Discriminatory hiring practices also reflect the attitude that men should be the breadwinner and women are a riskier choice because their work will be disrupted once they have children.
+Discriminatory hiring practices also reflect the attitude that men should be the breadwinners and that women are a riskier choice because their work will be disrupted once they have children.

-These societal messages often lead to internalized negative messages, including lower self-confidence and self-esteem, lower levels of assertiveness and willingness to negotiate, and the impostor syndrome, where women believe they do not deserve success and are merely lucky.
+These societal messages often lead to internalized negative beliefs, including lower self-confidence and self-esteem, reduced assertiveness and willingness to negotiate, and impostor syndrome, where women believe they do not deserve success and are merely lucky.

-When women do seek nontraditional employment, they are placed in a double bind, where they are expected to be competent at their job while simultaneously being feminine.
-Especially for women in male-dominated fields, trying to be competent and successful as a woman is difficult.
+When women do seek nontraditional employment, they are placed in a double bind: they are expected to be competent at their jobs while simultaneously being feminine.
+Especially for women in male-dominated fields, trying to be competent and successful is difficult.